 Douglas County, in association with the Network Kansas E-Community Partnership, is proud to support the Youth Entrepreneurship Challenge (YEC) program.
-Douglas County is one of many communities across Kansas to host a locally organized event designed to give high school age students a hands-on entrepreneurship experience.
+Douglas County is one of many communities across Kansas to host a locally organized event designed to give junior and high school age students a hands-on entrepreneurship experience.

 The annual competition, held the first Friday in March at Baker University in Baldwin City, consists of up to 20 teams preparing a written business plan or executive summary, a “tradeshow” booth, and an elevator pitch or presentation.
 The students compete against each other for $2,500 in prize money.
 The students’ work is judged by local entrepreneurs, public sector partners, teachers, and other adults.

 The 2017/2018 school year was the first year Douglas County brought this competition to the community with a goal of exposing Douglas County high school students to entrepreneurship.
 The annual Network Kansas YEC series culminates in a statewide championship, where the top students from each local competition face off against each other for prize money and other honors.
-The 2019 statewide championship will be held on in April at Kansas State University.
+The 2019 statewide championship will be held in April at Kansas State University.

 For more information, contact Jill Jolicoeur, E-Community Coordinator for Douglas County at 785-393-6435 or email@example.com, or Adam Handshy, Lawrence Metro E-Community Coordinator at firstname.lastname@example.org or call 785-865-4427.